Frequently Asked Questions

 it is 100% free to register an account with

-option to support Chessgames financially by purchasing a Premium Membership that gives
+You also have the option to support Chessgames financially by purchasing a Premium Membership that gives

 Who is Chessgames.com?

 the kibitzers.
-Without them, we'd be nothing.
+Without them, we'd just be an online chess database.

 The software and conceptual design that makes this possible is